 - Your credit score will be affected (good or bad).

-- You likely won’t be able to buy a house for, at least, a few years.
+- You likely won’t be able to buy a house for several years.

 - You could lose your house or your car in the process.